 - 1. Power off your system and unplug your power cable. - 2.
-Locate the onboard battery as shown below. - 3.
 Using a tool such as a pen or a small screwdriver, push the battery lock outwards to unlock it.
-Once unlocked, the battery will pop out from the holder. - 4.
+Once unlocked, the battery will pop out from the holder. - 3.
 Remove the battery.